GoogleCloudPlatform/apigee-samples/cloud-functions/Manual-Steps.md

 PROXY_SA_EMAIL="${PROXY_SA_NAME}@${APIGEE_PROJECT}.iam.gserviceaccount.com"
 ```

----

 ## The Cloud Function

 In this sample, the logic for the cloud function is implemented in nodejs.
 This
 app will be triggered by an HTTP request, and responds with a very simple
 "Hello, World" response.
-Have a look at the app now.
+If you like, you can have a look at the app now, by

-Click <walkthrough-editor-open-file
-filePath="cloud-functions/app/app.js">here</walkthrough-editor-open-file> to
-open the app.js file in the editor.
+opening the [app.js](./app/app.js) file in your favorite text editor.

 If you know nodejs, you could modify this app to do whatever you like.
 For now,
 let's keep it as is.